Ossian M. Ross: Notable descendants

 Ossian and Mary Ross established a family that became foremost in the history of the Illinois River Valley and beyond.
-Among the prominent individuals of this family were their sons Lewis W. Ross, a United States Congressman; Leonard F. Ross, a lawyer and stock-raiser who served as a brigadier general during the American Civil War; Harvey Lee Ross, who compiled and edited an influential history of early Illinois and whose house is listed on the National Register of Historic Places; and Pike C. Ross, a pioneer doctor and pharmacist who was associated with the founding of the Phi Alpha Literary Society.
-John Wesley Ross, son of Lewis W. Ross and a grandson of Ossian and Mary Ross, served as postmaster of Washington, D.C., and as president of the District of Columbia Board of Commissioners, a position equivalent to mayor.
-Robert B. Chiperfield, a great grandson of Ossian and Mary Ross, was a United States representative from Illinois who served as chair of the House Committee on Foreign Affairs.
-Betty Ross Clarke, a great granddaughter of Ossian and Mary Ross, was an American stage actress and film starlet.
-Jean Ross Howard Phelan, a second great granddaughter of Ossian and Mary Ross, was a founding member of the Whirly-Girls International Women Helicopter Pilots.
+Among the prominent individuals of this family were their sons Lewis Winans Ross, a United States congressman; Leonard F. Ross, a lawyer and stock-raiser who served as a brigadier general during the American Civil War; Harvey Lee Ross, who compiled and edited an influential history of early Illinois and whose house is listed on the National Register of Historic Places; and Pike C. Ross, a pioneer doctor and pharmacist who was associated with the founding of the Phi Alpha Literary Society.
+John Wesley Ross, son of Lewis Winans Ross and a grandson of Ossian and Mary Ross, served as postmaster of Washington, D.C., and as president of the District of Columbia Board of Commissioners, a position equivalent to mayor.
+Robert B. Chiperfield, a great-grandson of Ossian and Mary Ross, was a United States representative from Illinois who served as chair of the House Committee on Foreign Affairs.
+Betty Ross Clarke, a great-granddaughter of Ossian and Mary Ross, was an American stage actress and film starlet.
+Jean Ross Howard Phelan, a second great-granddaughter of Ossian and Mary Ross, was a founding member of the Whirly-Girls International Women Helicopter Pilots.